The Overbigging enclosure – an ‘elaborate and rather enigmatic monument’

 By Sigurd Towrie

-Although our knowledge of the sites on and around the Ness of Brodgar has come on in leaps and bounds, some remain frustratingly unclear.
+Although our knowledge of the sites on and around the Ness of Brodgar has come on in leaps and bounds in recent years, some remain frustratingly unclear.

-One that falls into that category is a large ditch-and-bank enclosure, near Overbigging, Stenness, about 480 metres north-west of Maeshowe.
+One that falls into that category is a huge ditch-and-bank enclosure, near Overbigging, Stenness, about 480 metres north-west of Maeshowe.

 First recorded by aerial photography in 1965 [1], the site was not investigated until the start of the 21st century, when the UHI Archaeology Institute geophysically surveyed 285 hectares of the Heart of Neolithic Orkney World Heritage Site.